Samantha Ronson

-Samantha Ronson (born 7 August 1977) is an English DJ, singer, and songwriter who lives in Santa Monica, California, United States.
+Samantha Judith Ronson (born 7 August 1977) is an English DJ, singer, and songwriter.

 Early life

-Ronson was born in Camden, London, to writer/socialite Ann Dexter-Jones and one-time music executive and real estate entrepreneur Laurence Ronson.
+Ronson was born in Camden, London, England, as the daughter of writer and socialite Ann Dexter-Jones, and one-time music executive and real estate entrepreneur Laurence Ronson.

-When she was six years old her parents divorced and she moved with her siblings, mother and her mother's new boyfriend, Foreigner guitarist Mick Jones, to New York City, where her mother later married Jones.
+When she was six years old her parents divorced, and she moved with her siblings, her mother, and her mother's new boyfriend, Foreigner guitarist Mick Jones, to New York City.
+Later, her mother married Jones, who contributed to Ronson's childhood being surrounded by music.

-Her parents are of Ashkenazi Jewish descent, with ancestors from Austria, Russia, and Lithuania, and Ronson was brought up in Conservative Judaism.
-Ronson's family name was originally Aaronson, but her grandfather Henry Ronson changed it to Ronson.

-She is the niece of property tycoon Gerald Ronson.
-Ronson is related to British Conservative politicians Sir Malcolm Rifkind and Leon Brittan, as well as Odeon Cinemas founder Oscar Deutsch.
-Ronson's older brother, Mark, is a music producer and musician; her fraternal twin sister, Charlotte, is a fashion designer.
-Ronson has five younger half-siblings; Kenneth and Annabelle, through her mother's remarriage to Mick Jones; as well as Henrietta, David, and Joshua (by her father's marriage to model Michele First).
-Ronson has two step-brothers, Roman and Chris Jones, by Mick Jones' previous marriage.
-Ronson's stepfather Mick Jones contributed to a childhood surrounded by music.
+Ronson is the niece of property tycoon Gerald Ronson and is related to British Conservative politicians Sir Malcolm Rifkind and Leon Brittan, as well as to Odeon Cinemas founder Oscar Deutsch.
+Ronson's older brother, Mark, is a music producer and musician and her fraternal twin sister, Charlotte, is a fashion designer.
+Ronson has five younger half-siblings: Kenneth and Annabelle (through her mother's remarriage to Mick Jones) and Henrietta, David, and Joshua (by her father's marriage to model Michele First).
+Ronson also has two stepbrothers, Roman and Chris Jones, from Mick Jones' previous marriage.

 Ronson was educated at the Chapin School on Manhattan's Upper East Side.
 She then studied creative writing and philosophy at New York University.
+Her parents are of Ashkenazi Jewish descent, with ancestors from Austria, Russia, and Lithuania, and Ronson was brought up in Conservative Judaism.
+Ronson's family name was originally Aaronson, but her grandfather, Henry Ronson, changed it to Ronson.